Cenora6/Cat_Shelter_App/README.md

 # Cat Shelter App

 ## Description:
 A basic app for a cat shelter used to show and filter all the cats in a shelter.
+The application lets you:
+- search cat based on their age and sex
+- find all cats who like children
+- search for the cat's name

 ![](images/preview.png)